billmclean/Julia_Lessons/markdown/lesson07.md

 Here, `%10s` says to print a string variable in a field of width 10, so `"Wilf"` is padded with 6 spaces.
 Similarly, `%5d` says to print an integer variable in a field of width 5 using decimal digits.
-If you omit the field width, then the printed output will be as small as possible.
+If you omit the field width from a format descriptor, then the field width will be as small as possible, as we saw above when printing the variables `xp` and `xm`.

-For floating-point variables we can use fixed point format `f` or exponential format `e`, as in the next example.
+For floating-point variables we can use fixed point format `f` or exponential format `e`, that allow us to specify both the field width and the number of digits following the decimal point, as in the next example.
 ```
 @printf("|%10.4f|\n", π)
 @printf("|%12.4e|\n", exp(10))